Multi-variate correlation and mixtures of product measures: DTC and mixtures of product measures

 \begin{rmk} Note that Theorem~\ref{thm:A'} can be applied for any value of $\DTC(\mu)$, and gives a nontrivial conclusion provided $\DTC(\mu) \ll \delta^2 n$.
 This is slightly less restrictive than Theorem A itself, which requires $\DTC(\mu) \leq \delta^3 n$.
-The extra power of $\delta$ is needed because the cardinality $|S|$ shows up in the estimate~\eqref{eq:A-end}, and we want this to be comparable to the integral of $\ol{d_{S^{\rm{c}}}}\big((\mu_y)_{S^{\rm{c}}},\xi'_y)$ in that estimate.
-This estimate is not used in the proof of Theorem~\ref{thm:A'}. \end{rmk}
+The extra power of $\delta$ is needed in the proof of Theorem A because the cardinality $|S|$ shows up in the estimate~\eqref{eq:A-end}, and we need this to be comparable to the integral of $\ol{d_{S^{\rm{c}}}}\big((\mu_y)_{S^{\rm{c}}},\xi'_y)$ in that estimate.
+Estimate~\eqref{eq:A-end} is not used in the proof of Theorem~\ref{thm:A'}. \end{rmk}